-DARWIN - Pope Benedict landed in Australia on Sunday where he says he will apologise for a sexual abuse scandal that rocked the Roman Catholic Church in the country, vowing that everything possible would be done to prevent a recurrence.
+Pope Benedict XVI landed in Australia Sunday, where he will apologise for a sexual abuse scandal that has shaken the Roman Catholic Church in the country.
+He also aims to speak on lifestyle changes that may help save the planet.

 He also said he wanted his presence among hundreds of thousands of young people to be an impulse for the protection of the environment in order to "rediscover in the earth the face of the creator" and effect lifestyle changes to save the planet.

 "It is essential for the Church to reconcile, to prevent, to help and also to see (its) guilt," he said.
 "It must be clear.
 Being a priest is incompatible with this behaviour because priests are in the service of our Lord," he said.

 "We have to reflect on what was insufficient and our education and our teaching (of priests).
 This is the essential content of what we will say (as we) apologise," he said, adding, "we will do everything possible to heal and reconcile with victims".

 The issue of sexual abuse of minors by priests has been a major scandal in several countries around the world after local churches were found to have moved the abusers from parish to parish instead of defrocking them or reporting them to authorities.

 Broken Rites, a group which represents abuse victims in

 Victims say the Catholic Church in Australia continues to cover up abuse by clergy despite issuing an apology for past abuse and compensation.